prathamkundan/Layer-Based-Neural-Networks/README.md

 This repo contains code for a simple Neural Network Package (like keras).

-inspired by the videos by TheIndependentCoder
+inspired by the videos by TheIndependentCode